 Do You Need A Life Coach and A Business Coach?

 I hope this write-up was able to help you distinguish the difference between a life coach and a business coach.
 Now, if you still think that you need both, then you are in the right place!
-Let us schedule a complimentary 30-minute virtual meeting to see if we are a good fit.
+Let us schedule a complimentary strategy session to see if we are a good fit.
 Then let us decide from there how we can move forward with working together to achieve your life goals and business goals.